marcosamos/final-proyect/README.md

-Wall Class - define the walls/dimensions of the screen Paddle Class - (child class of Wall class) define how paddle appears on the screen Ball Class - define how ball appears on screen KeyboardService - key assignments for moving the paddles for both players Interaction - define how ball interacts when it hits the paddle or the wall Main file = score function, open scene (game loop), end scene (announcement of winner)
+Wall Class - define the walls/dimensions of the screen Paddle Class - (child class of Wall class) define how paddle appears on the screen Ball Class - define how ball appears on screen Interaction - define how ball interacts when it hits the paddle or the wall Main file = score function, open scene (game loop), end scene (announcement of winner)